ewbell94/bioinf527proj/README.md

-# bioinf527proj
-Recalculation of BLOSUM using modern sequence data
+#Recalculation of BLOSUM using modern sequence data

+Files in this Repository:
++ *1234.txt*
++